juji-io/datalevin/doc/query.md

 Using a background thread, each attribute maintains a representative sample of entity ids that has it.
 This is used when an attribute has no condition constraining it in the query.
 Otherwise, online sampling is performed during query.
 Both use reservoir sampling methods.
+Similar to counting, online sampling is also bounded by a user configurable time budget.

 A sample of base entity IDs are collected first, then merge scans are performed to obtain base selectivity ratios.
 Finally, the selectivity of all possible two